srl-labs/containerlab/docs/install.md

     ghcr.io/srl-labs/clab bash
 ```

-The first command in the snippet above sets the working directory which you intend to use on your Mac OS.
-The `~/clab` in the example above expands to `/Users/<username>/clab` and means that we intent to have our containerlab labs to be stored in this directory.
+The first command in the snippet above sets the working directory which you intend to use on your macOS.
+The `~/clab` in the example above expands to `/Users/<username>/clab` and means that we intend to have our containerlab labs to be stored in this directory.

 !!!note
     1. It is best to create a directory under the `~/some/path` unless you know what to do[^5]